A bit of history of the Doge’s Palace – Secret Itineraries

 How to visit the Secret Itineraries of the Doge's Palace?

-It is possible to visit the Secret Itineraries of the Doge’s Palace only with a guided tour, which we propose both in a group and with a private guide.
-In the case of the private visit, we often advise to combine it with the walking tour through the historic center of Venice.
+It is possible to visit the Secret Itineraries of the Doge’s Palace only with a guide, we propose to book the ticket for the group tour or to visit it with a private guide.
+In the case of the private visit, we often advise to combine the Secret Itineraries with the walking tour through the historic center of Venice.

 Other attractions in the area